cdsulliv/ResumeParsing/README.md

 0. LibreOffice
 Convert from Word docs to PDF using LibreOffice command line.
-(Script)
+(Script).
+This code is not currently in the directory - need to find it elsewhere.

 1. scripts/pdf_to_xml_v2.py
 Convert PDF to XML.